andrewvy/slack-pongbot/README.md

 After deploying with your preferred solution (eg. with [heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs)), visit `https://yourteamname.slack.com/services/new` and choose "Outgoing WebHooks."
 Choose which channels you would like pongbot active in, a trigger word with `pongbot`, and the url that you deployed to.

-To get slash commands working (`/leaderboard`, `/rank`), you'll need to do a couple extra things.

-Go back to `https://yourteamname.slack.com/services/new` and choose "Slash Commands".

-Add `/leaderboard`, with the `yourdeployurl.com/command` route.
-METHOD should be POST.
-Other fields are your personal preference.
-Repeat the same for `/rank`!

 #Using Pongbot:

 1) Make sure you're registered with pongbot.